junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "He's gone," Cas says.

-"Yeah I can see that."
+"Yeah, I can see that."
 Dean steps back slowly, away from the fountain, swallowing hard.
 "What the hell's happening?"

 A distorted giggling sound echoes from behind them, together with some tiny little patters.